atenteccompany/artr/README.md

 ## Scripts Layout (tasks)

-`arts` daemon will look for executable scripts inside a directory defined using `--dir` flag for `server` verb (e.g. /opt/artr/scripts/).
+`artr` daemon will look for executable scripts inside a directory defined using `--dir` flag for `server` verb (e.g. /opt/artr/scripts/).

 Each script must: